Rose Wilson: New Ravager

 Following an adventure in another dimension, Static, Miss Martian, Bombshell, and Aquagirl leave the Titans, and Rose is invited to rejoin the team to help build it back up.
-While staying in the Tower, Rose hacks into the team computer and begins searching for information on her mother.
-During her time with the group, Rose begins flirting with Superboy, and befriends Damian Wayne, the new Robin.
-She remains with the team up until the final battle with Superboy-Prime and the Legion of Doom, where she teams with Speedy to take down Persuader, one of her former teammates on the Terror Titans.
-She and Damian also help turn the tide of the battle by using a piece of Kryptonite to destroy several evil clones of Superboy.
+While staying in the Tower, Rose hacks into the team computer and begins searching for information on her mother, who she believes to be alive.
+During her time with the group, Rose begins flirting with Superboy and befriends Damian Wayne, the new Robin.
+She remains with the team up until the final battle with Superboy-Prime and the Legion of Doom, where she teams with Speedy to take down Persuader.

 The New 52

 Following the events of "Flashpoint", the DC Universe was relaunched.
 In the New 52, Rose now has both eyes intact and does not go by the name Ravager, though she still appears to have her martial arts training and trademark swords.
 She is a teenaged mercenary hired by the shadowy organization N.O.W.H.E.R.E. to act as a handler for Superboy after he destroyed the N.O.W.H.E.R.E. lab used to create him in self-defense.
 Rose has a rivalry with Caitlin Fairchild, a young N.O.W.H.E.R.E. researcher who cares for Superboy.
-Her origin is altered so that she is now the daughter of Slade Wilson and his wife Adeline Kane, removing her Asian heritage in the process.
+Her origin is altered so that she is now the daughter of Slade Wilson and Adeline Kane, removing her Asian heritage in the process.

 After last seen by the side of her father Deathstroke, following the events that happened in The Ravagers, she reappears 20 years in the future.
-In this timeline she is along her husband Garfield Logan, now labeled as Beast Man, living together in the Justice League Watchtower as Beast Man is the only Justice Leaguer alive.
-The two also have a daughter named Red who is being mentored by them along other superpowered teenagers in order for them to become a team.
-After an encounter with three members of the Teen Titans from the present Red Robin, Wonder Girl and Superboy, Rose and Gar put in action a plan to swap Superboy with the man of whom he is a clone (Jon Lane Kent, son of Superman and Lois Lane), who is responsible for the tragedy that happened in that future, to prevent those events from happening again.
-The plan is a success as Raven's soul-self departs with the Titans from the present and the unconscious Jon Lane, not Conner.
-Once alone, Rose asks Gar if they really did the right thing, which Gar responds: "I damn well hope so Rose.
-I damn well hope so".
+In this timeline she is along her husband Garfield Logan, now known as Beast Man, living together in the Justice League Watchtower as Beast Man is the only Justice Leaguer alive.
+The two also have a daughter named Red who is being mentored by them along other superpowered teenagers for them to become a team.
+After an encounter with three members of the Teen Titans from the present Red Robin, Wonder Girl and Superboy, Rose and Gar put in action a plan to swap Superboy with his genetic donor (Jon Lane Kent), who is responsible for the tragedy that happened in that future, to prevent those events from happening again.
+The plan is a success as Raven's soul-self departs with the Titans from the present and the unconscious Jon.